tracee/tracee/binding/httpclient/README.md

 </dependencies>
 ```

-In your code replace the the pure instantiation of the HttpClient
+Then simply replace the pure instantiation of the HttpClient in your code with:
 ```java
 final HttpClient client = new HttpClient();
 ```